SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 # Getting Started with Solace Distributed Tracing and Context Propagation

 ## What you'll learn: Overview
+Duration: 0:03:00

 This codelab will take you through the basics of Soalce's PubSub+ Distributed Tracing feature.
 Following these steps will take you through:
 * Launching and configuring a PubSub+ Event Broker Software
-* Launching the OpenTelemetry Collector configured to use Solace modules
+* Launching the OpenTelemetry Collector Contribution
-* Launching Jaeger which offers a user interface to view traced events
+* Launching Jaeger, the open source, end-to-end distributed tracing backend to observe our traces
 * Publishing and receiving messages to/from your broker to generate broker trace events
-* Using auto-instrumented JMS application that will generate end to end linked traces (publisher – broker – receiver traces)
+* Context propagation via auto-instrumented JMS applications that will generate end to end linked traces (publisher – broker – receiver traces)
+* Context propagation via manual-instrumented JCSMP applications that will generate end to end linked traces (publisher – broker – receiver traces)

 Upon successful completion of this codelab, we encourage you to experiment with distributed tracing and the environment provided to see how it fits with your use case(s).
 This can include other message sources, OpenTelemetry exporters, and telemetry analysis tools.

 ### Limitations and caveats
 For this release, trace events will be generated for published messages (guaranteed and promoted direct) upon broker receipt and when the message is enqueued by the broker.
 This release supports context propagation to link traces for the same message from multiple sources.
+You can find more details about Solace's support of distributed tracing in the [documentation](https://docs.solace.com/Features/Distributed-Tracing/Distributed-Tracing-Overview.htm).

 This codelabs project is provided for demonstration purposes only.
 The sample applications included herein (`solace-publisher` and `solace-queue-receiver`), the configuration, and the setup scripts are not intended for general use, nor do they contain necessary certificates, or configuration for a secure session connection.
 As such they should only be used in a local environment for feature demonstration purposes only.
 Please contact your SE for support.

-###
+### Share your findings and projects
+We encourage to share your findings on the [Solace Community](https://solace.community/) and start a discussion with the other community members!
+And if you have any questions feel free to ask there as well

 ![Solace](img/Solace-logo-green.png)

 ## What you need: Prerequisites
+Duration: 0:5:00

 ### Docker
 This codelab relies on the use of Docker.
 If you do not already have Docker installed, you will first need to do that.
 [Docker Desktop](https://www.docker.com/products/docker-desktop/) can be installed  for ease of use.
 At least 4 GiB and 2 cores should be made available for Docker.
 If more physical resources are available, providing more may improve your experience (e.g. 8 GiB and 4 cores).